ccnyplanetarium/ccnyplanetarium.github.io/_posts/2024-03-31-eclipse-2024-observing-nyc.md

 categories: posts
 ---

-# Observe the April 8 Eclipse, 3pm with the CCNY Physics Club
+# Observe the April 8 Eclipse at 3pm with the CCNY Physics Club

 {%
 include figure.html